Grays Harbor County

 Grays Harbor County residents and fish and wildlife habitats will be more severely affected by sea level rise than any other Washington county.
 Grays Harbor has large areas of estuarine and terrestrial habitat that are vulnerable to sea level rise.
 Marshes and wetlands will migrate inland as sea level rises.
 However, if the SMP regulations are not updated to allow the vegetation to migrate landward in feasible locations, wetlands and shoreline vegetation will decline harming fish and wildlife.
 It will also deprive marine shorelines of vegetation that protects property from erosion.

 The official shorelines advisory committee for the SMP update agreed that the impacts of sea level rise are a serious concern to the residents of the county.
 Sea level rise was addressed 14 times in the draft the committee approved.
 However, the only mention of sea level rise in the SMP approved by the county and Ecology is to note that the public raised the issue.
-Futurewise and the Friends of Grays Harbor appealed Ecology’s approval of the SMP update to the Shorelines Hearings Board.
-All briefing has been completed and the oral argument was held on July 30.
-2021.
+Futurewise and the Friends of Grays Harbor first appealed Ecology’s approval of the SMP update to the Shorelines Hearings Board in 2020.
+We have seen this case work its way through the courts, and now we are taking the case to the State Supreme Court.For more information, check out our #TimTalk or read the amicus curie brief submitted by the Quinault Indian Nation on the case.

 Central to our argument was that it was illegal under the GMA for the comprehensive plan to "dedesignate" agricultural land in the county.
 What does "dedesignating" mean?
 In a nutshell, it just means changing the land use from one use to another use.
 So land that was previously designated as agricultural land, protecting it from development, was dedesignated, making it vulnerable to sprawl and conversion to housing or industrial uses.